-Last Updated on May 12, 2023 by Matt Musico
+Last Updated on October 10, 2023 by Matt Musico

 When it comes to the Pirates all time home run leaders, the very top of the leaderboard includes some of the organization’s most legendary players.
-What’s interesting here is that each of the hitters in the top five all come from a different era of Pirates baseball.
+What’s interesting here is that each of the hitters in the top five all comes from a different era of Pirates baseball.

 Sure, there’s a bit of overlap between the players we’ll be talking about.
 But even though some were teammates along the way, it feels like they each had their own time to shine in Pittsburgh.
 We’ll talk in detail about the top five below, and then also list out the rest of the top 20 most powerful hitters in Pirates history.